Kelvin, Bringelly: Heritage listing

-Kelvin Park, formerly known as Cottage-ville or Retreat Farm, is able to demonstrate the pastoral development of Bringelly from 1818.
-Although there is only a remnant (9.784 ha) of the original 1200-acre site (486 ha), the homestead and farm buildings in their current setting with extensive views over rural land, is still able to demonstrate the principles of 19th-century farm estate architecture, planning and design.
+Kelvin Park, formerly known as Cottageville or Retreat Farm, is able to demonstrate the pastoral development of Bringelly from 1818.
+Although there is only a remnant (9.784 ha) of the original 1200-acre site (486 ha), the homestead and farm buildings in their current setting with extensive views over rural land are still able to demonstrate the principles of 19th-century farm estate architecture, planning and design.

 Kelvin Park is significant for its association with a number of people and organisations of importance in NSW's cultural history, including Thomas Laycock Junior, who established the farm at Bringelly, and later owners, John Thomas Campbell and Alfred Kennerley.
 The lease of the property by the Australian Agricultural Company, the country's oldest agricultural and pastoral development company, established in 1824, is of particular significance.

 The homestead at Kelvin Park retains its colonial Georgian single-storey form and planning and is representative of a gentleman's rural residence of the 1820s.
 Despite some modifications it retains the architectural elements and character that make it a good example of its type.
-The kitchen wing and servants' quarters are modest examples of early colonial Georgian style architecture but similarly retain their original form and planning.
+The kitchen wing and servants' quarters are modest examples of early colonial Georgian -tyle architecture but similarly retain their original form and planning.
 All of these buildings are evidence of the establishment of a home and farm by Thomas Laycock.

-The brick coach house at Kelvin Park retains its picturesque, early Victorian form, planning and much of its original detailing.
+The brick coach house at Kelvin Park retains its picturesque, early Victorian form, planning, and much of its original detailing.
 It is evidence of the development of the property in the 1850s by Alfred Kennerley, who later became Premier of Tasmania.

 The two slab barns are evidence of Kelvin Park as a working farm from 1818 until, at least, the mid-20th century.
 The structures demonstrate 19th-century building methods and farm practice.